Foot Tendonitis Symptoms & Treatments

 If you suffer from a foot tendon rupture (ruptured tendon) you might hear a sudden pop or experience severe pain immediately after you're injured.
-Tendon ruptures usually only happen from accidents or pre-disposed conditions that weaken the tendon - like repeated injections of cortisone, calcium deposits (spurs) in and around your foot or ankle joints or other diseases (ie. gout).
+Tendon ruptures usually only happen from accidents or pre-disposed conditions that weaken the tendon - like repeated anti-inflammatory injections, calcium deposits (spurs) in and around your foot or ankle joints or other diseases (ie. gout).
 Tendon ruptures usually require surgery to re-attach the tendon to the bone, and if left untreated can result in permanent disability in your foot.

 Do You Really have Foot Tendonitis?